 Just as “before faith came” meant before putting faith in Christ, “after faith has come” means after putting faith in Christ.
 At that point, we “no longer [need] a tutor,” because the law has served its purpose in our lives.
 The Old Testament served as a map to lead us to the treasure, which is Christ.

-Shadows and Types of Christ in the Old Testament Prevent You From Missing the Treasure
+Shadows and Types of Christ Prevent You from Missing the Treasure

 If you learned everything the Old Testament could teach—if you could recount every story, recite countless verses—but it did not lead you to Christ, then you have made the same mistake the religious leaders made in Jesus’ day.
 Jesus criticized them saying: